matafokka/PowerPointDarkThemeFix/README.md

 Though, there are cases when you'll want to use straight grey colors, such as black and white style, so this Add-In still nice to have.

 # FAQ

+## Do I need it if I use light theme?

+Yes, since it almsot 100% alters system colors which PowerPoint uses.

 ## Why new color picker is different from the default?
 Also, why not change existing one?